natanel567/University_Machine_Learning_Project/README.md

 - **Visualization**:
   - Histograms and box plots used to understand feature distributions.
   - `.describe()` method applied for statistical summary.
+- **Data Conversion**:
+  - Some data was non-numerical yet was still creatively utilized to evaluate the best model.

 ---